 Craving something a little different and love sparkling wines, you should try a Lambrusco.
 Lambrusco hails from the Emilia-Romagna region in Italy.
 This red wine is slightly sparkling.
 The ripe red fruit flavors and playful nature of Lambrusco have earned it a reputation as the perfect wine to pair with pizza.
 Why not?
-Like pizza, it’s fun, it boasts simple and accessible flavors, and it’s perfect for a party.
+Like pizza, it’s fun, boasts simple and accessible flavors, and is perfect for a party.
 This bottle is a Lambrusco di Sorbara, the lightest and most delicate of Lambruscos.

 The wine will be an extremely light red, almost pink, and full of light floral flavors like orange blossom and violet.
 It is best enjoyed slightly chilled, so try refrigerating the bottle for around 20 minutes before drinking.
 This particular bottle comes with an unusual closure.
 The best way to open it is to take a dull butter knife, or the blunt end of a wine key, slide it under the metal bar, and gently wiggle the knife to pry the bar open.